AvAarsNS/DevOpsTicTacToe/NOTES.md

 ✔ Two Xes disconnected: No win
 ✔ Three Xes below eachother: Win!

-We also want to detect other column wins:
+We also want to detect other column X wins:
 - Three Xes in the second row: win
 - Three Xes in the third row: win
 - Two Xes in the third row and one in the second row: no win